ivandjomegni/interactive-google-maps/README.md

 # interactive-google-maps
-This code helps you interact with the Google Maps API, allowing to extract information live, and automatically fill a form with the appropriate information
+This code helps you interact with the Google Maps API, allowing to extract information live, and automatically fill a form with the appropriate data.

 Using Javascript, the code adds several functions to capture specific informations, mainly with an on-click action from the user.
 Once the map is clicked by the user, it first creates a marker and position it on the map, and capture the longitude and lattitude of that specific point, and fill the form with that information.